 Yellow sign with large black text reading 'OFFERS'.

-• The ability to reset quickly after mistakes
+• Resetting quickly after mistakes

 ATHLETES

-• Speak with confidence in high-stakes moments
+• Staying clear and steady in high-stakes moments

 A top-down black and white photo of a rowing team in a boat on water, with six rowers and a coxswain.